adityachaudhary99/dataengineering-motor-vehicles-collision-analysis-project/README.md

 # Motor-Vehicles-Collision-Data-Analysis-NewYork
+### Identifying High-Risk Areas based on accident data.

 ## Project about
 It's course project at data-engineering-zoomcamp by [DataTalksClub](https://github.com/DataTalksClub/data-engineering-zoomcamp).

+## Problem: Identifying High-Risk Areas
 For this project I've tried to build a batch pipeline to process motor vehicle collisions data in New York from ('https://catalog.data.gov/',An official website of the GSA's Technology Transformation Services).The Motor Vehicle Collisions crash table contains details on the crash event.
 Each row represents a crash event.
-The Motor Vehicle Collisions data tables contain information from all police reported motor vehicle collisions in NYC.
-The goal is to build a dasboard for monitoring ...
+The Motor Vehicle Collisions data tables contain information from all police reported motor vehicle collisions/accidents in NYC.
+Accidents can occur more frequently in certain neighborhoods or zip codes.
+Identifying these high-risk areas is crucial for improving safety measures, allocating resources effectively, and preventing accidents. **We want to pinpoint the locations where accidents are most likely to happen.**

 ## Dataset
 [Motor Vehicle Collisions crash dataset website](https://catalog.data.gov/dataset/motor-vehicle-collisions-crashes/resource/b5a431d2-4832-43a6-9334-86b62bdb033f)